 Ross Younkin (1852-1917) was born on June 19, 1852 in Addison Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

-They eventually produced a dozen children, among them Anna Ward Ringler, Fred Younkin, Etta Mosholder, Russell Younkin, Harry Younkin, Warren Younkin, Clarence Younkin, Bertha Dull, Sarah Suder Conn and Mary Ada Steward McAllister.
+The couple eventually produced a dozen children, among them Anna Ward Ringler, Fred Younkin, Etta Mosholder, Russell Younkin, Harry Younkin, Warren Younkin, Clarence Lester Younkin, Bertha Dull, Sarah Suder Conn and Mary "Ada" Steward McAllister.

 Emma survived her husband by a dozen years.
 She hosted what a local newspaper billed as a "Younkin reunion" at her home on Aug.
 22, 1926.
 In an article about the event, the Meyersdale Republican printed the names of those present: "Mr. and Mrs. Ward Ringler, Mr. and Mrs. William Swan and daughter Margerie and son Lee; Mr. and Mrs. Robert Swan and sons Robert and Wayne, Miss Alice Ringler, Elmer Swan and Mr. Skinner, Connellsville; Mr. and Mrs. Russell Younkin and sons Earle and Donald and daughter Jermaine, Mr. and Mrs. Fred Younkin and children, Scott and Virginia, Mr. and Mrs. Lloyd Younkin and son Lloyd Jr., Mr. and Mrs. Warren Younkin and son, Mr. and Mrs. S.E.
 Suder, Miss Ada Younkin and Mrs. Emma Younkin, the hostess.
 The day was very pleasantly spent."

-She joined her husband in eternal rest at the age of 69 on April 24, 1929.
+Stricken with cancer of the liver and stomach, she suffered for six months before succumbing.
+She he joined her husband in eternal rest at the age of 69 on April 24, 1929.
 An obituary was published in the Connellsville Daily Courier.
+Their son Fred was the official informant for the Pennsylvania certificate of death.

 ~ Daughter Anna (Younkin) Swan Ringler ~